ljonesdesign/EZ-template/README.md

 # EZ-template
 >This is a simple starter template for teaching html and css.

-The working sample site at opal.ils.unc.edu has four pages.
+The working sample site at opal.ils.unc.edu has four pages: Link to [sample site](https://opal.ils.unc.edu/~lblakej/website-helps/09-EZ-template/index.html).

 The Links to the other three pages have been provided in the ```topnav``` code section, but you will have to create the pages by duplicating the ```index.html``` page three times and make changes to the few lines of code that can't be duplicated.
 You will also need to edit ```class="active"``` for each link in the ```topnav``` section to make each work